Reachability in arborescence packings: Definitions

 For $u,v \in V$, we say that $v$ is {\it reachable} from $u$ in $D$ if there exists a directed path from $u$ to $v$ in $D.$ For $X \subseteq V$, we denote by {\boldmath $U_X^D$} the set of vertices which are reachable in $D$ from at least one vertex in $X$, by {\boldmath$P^D_X$} the set of vertices from which at least one vertex in $X$ is reachable in $D$ and by {\boldmath $D[X]$} the subdigraph of $D$ induced on $X$.

+An {\it arborescence} is a digraph such that exactly one arc enters each vertex except one which is a root and each vertex is reachable from this root.
+Observe that every arborescence contains a unique root.
+An arborescence whose unique root is a vertex $r$ is also called an {\it $r$-arborescence}.
+An arborescence $B$ is said to {\it span} $V(B)$.
+By a {\it packing of arborescences} or {\it arborescence packing} in $D$, we mean a set of arc-disjoint arborescences in $D$.

 We define a {\it (simply) rooted digraph} as a digraph $D=(V\cup R,A)$ with {\boldmath $R$} being a set of (simple) roots.
-Given a rooted digraph $D=(V \cup R, A),$ an $r$-arborescence is called {\it spanning} if it spans $V\cup r$ for some $r\in R.$ If the $r$-arborescence spans all the vertices in $V$ reachable in $D$ from $r$, then it is called {\it reachability} $r$-arborescence.
+Given a rooted digraph $D=(V \cup R, A)$ and $r \in R$, an $r$-arborescence is called {\it spanning} if it spans $V\cup r$.
+If the $r$-arborescence spans all the vertices in $V$ reachable in $D$ from $r$, then it is called {\it reachability} $r$-arborescence.

 A {\it (simply) matroid-rooted digraph} is a tuple $(D,\mathcal{M})$ where {\boldmath $D$} $=(V\cup R,A)$ is a (simply) rooted digraph and {\boldmath $\mathcal{M}$} $=(R,r_{\mathcal{M}})$ is a matroid with ground set $R$ and rank function {\boldmath $r_{\mathcal{M}}$}.